Completing Moody's friction diagram in the turbulent transitional regime: Comparison of CMF and CPD experimental results

-The coincidence between the $Re_C$ observed here and the values determined by examining individual puffs suggests that the dynamics of single puffs controls the critical $Re_C$ \cite[]{mukund2018critical}.
+The coincidence between the $Re_C$ observed here and the values determined by examining individual puffs suggests that the dynamics of single puffs controls the critical $Re_C$~\cite{mukund2018critical}.
 As $Re$ increases beyond $Re_C$, however, it is likely that additional physics such as puff interactions influence the flow behavior.
-Similarly it is likely that the same interactions are the cause of the small quench decay rate relative to the single puff decay rate in CPG \cite[]{avila2011onset,kuik2010quantitative}.
+Similarly it is likely that the same interactions are the cause of the small quench decay rate relative to the single puff decay rate in CPD~\cite{avila2011onset,kuik2010quantitative}.
+To provide additional evidence that the differences observed here may be attributed to variations in puff dynamics, we analyzed the puff distributions in our CMF quench experiments.